AssemLM: A Spatial Reasoning Multimodal Large Language Model for Robotic Assembly: Experimental Details and Supplementary Experiments

 To validate the contributions of different input modalities and architectural components, we conduct both modality and module ablations.

-For modality ablation, we train and evaluate the model with one modality removed at a time, and report the results in the top part of Table~\ref{tab:ablition}.
-Removing vision or point cloud input leads to substantial degradation in translation and rotation accuracy, respectively, while removing text causes a moderate drop in both.
-These results highlight the importance of jointly leveraging multiple modalities for accurate assembly pose prediction.
+For modality ablation, we train and evaluate the model by independently removing either the visual manuals or the textual instructions, and report the corresponding results in the top part of Table~\ref{tab:ablition}.
+Removing either the visual or textual information leads to elevated estimation errors in both translation and rotation.
+Notably, the exclusion of visual features causes a particularly pronounced increase in translation error, demonstrating that manual illustrations provide key spatial guidance for anchoring precise target locations, which ultimately underscores that multimodal synergy is vital for high-precision pose prediction.

 For module ablation, the results in the bottom part of Table~\ref{tab:ablition} show that removing each key design component leads to performance degradation to different extents.
 This confirms that each module contributes positively to the overall performance of AssemLM.